 During his time in Congress, Josh has also introduced legislation to fight Lone-Wolf terrorism at home, stood up to ensure only women and their doctors make decisions about their health care, worked to strengthen our bond with Israel, and fought to protect Medicare and Social Security against attempts to privatize or cut these vital lifelines for our seniors.

 No matter the challenge, Josh believes that by working together our best days will always be ahead of us – because in America anything is possible if you’re willing to work hard for it.
 It’s a lesson he learned from his parents growing up in North Caldwell, New Jersey.

-For Josh and his sister, family trips to the Jersey Shore were the highlight of the summer.
-He saw his first Bruce Springsteen concert at Brendan Byrne Arena in the Meadowlands.
-And, at sixteen, Josh got his first job stocking inventory at his father’s store to start saving for a car.
-Josh’s dad’s business didn’t have an official slogan, but it easily could have been “work hard” and “give back.”
-They were the two phrases Josh heard most from his dad.
+Josh’s mom was a nursery school teacher.
+His father started his own business in their basement, and later grew his company in northern New Jersey.
+At sixteen, Josh took his first job stocking shelves for his dad to start saving for a car.
+The family business didn’t have an official slogan, but it easily could have been “work hard and give back.”
+These were the words Josh heard most from his dad.

 After graduating from West Essex High School, Josh went on to the University of Pennsylvania, became a Thouron Fellow at Oxford, and then paid his way through Harvard Law School.